Qing dynasty: Reigns of the Yongzheng and Qianlong emperors

 After the death of the Kangxi Emperor in the winter of 1722, his fourth son, Prince Yong (雍親王), became the Yongzheng Emperor.
-In the later years of Kangxi's reign, Yongzheng and his brothers had fought, and there were unsubstantiated rumors that he had usurped the throne by tampering with the Kangxi's testament on the night when Kangxi died.
-In fact, his father had trusted him with delicate political issues and discussed state policy with him.
-When Yongzheng came to power at the age of 45, he felt a sense of urgency about the problems that had accumulated in his father's later years, and he did not need instruction on how to exercise power.
+He felt a sense of urgency about the problems that had accumulated in his father's later years.
 In the words of one recent historian, he was "severe, suspicious, and jealous, but extremely capable and resourceful", and in the words of another, he turned out to be an "early modern state-maker of the first order".

-Yongzheng moved rapidly.
-First, he promoted Confucian orthodoxy and reversed what he saw as his father's laxness by cracking down on unorthodox sects and by decapitating an anti-Manchu writer his father had pardoned.
-In 1723 he outlawed Christianity and expelled Christian missionaries, though some were allowed to remain in the capital.
-Next, he moved to control the government.
+First, he promoted Confucian orthodoxy and cracked down on unorthodox sects.
+In 1723, he outlawed Christianity and expelled most Christian missionaries.
 He expanded his father's system of Palace Memorials, which brought frank and detailed reports on local conditions directly to the throne without being intercepted by the bureaucracy, and he created a small Grand Council of personal advisors, which eventually grew into the emperor's de facto cabinet for the rest of the dynasty.
 He shrewdly filled key positions with Manchu and Han Chinese officials who depended on his patronage.
-When he began to realize that the financial crisis was even greater than he had thought, Yongzheng rejected his father's lenient approach to local landowning elites and mounted a campaign to enforce collection of the land tax.
+When he began to realise the extent of the financial crisis, Yongzheng rejected his father's lenient approach to local elites and enforced collection of the land tax.
 The increased revenues were to be used for "money to nourish honesty" among local officials and for local irrigation, schools, roads, and charity.
-Although these reforms were effective in the north, in the south and lower Yangzi valley, where Kangxi had wooed the elites, there were long-established networks of officials and landowners.
+Although these reforms were effective in the north, in the south and lower Yangtze valley there were long-established networks of officials and landowners.
 Yongzheng dispatched experienced Manchu commissioners to penetrate the thickets of falsified land registers and coded account books, but they were met with tricks, passivity, and even violence.
 The fiscal crisis persisted.

 Yongzheng also inherited diplomatic and strategic problems.
-A team made up entirely of Manchus drew up the Treaty of Kyakhta (1727) to solidify the diplomatic understanding with Russia.
+A team made up entirely of Manchus drew up the 1727 Treaty of Kyakhta to solidify the diplomatic understanding with Russia.
 In exchange for territory and trading rights, the Qing would have a free hand in dealing with the situation in Mongolia.
 Yongzheng then turned to that situation, where the Zunghars threatened to re-emerge, and to the southwest, where local Miao chieftains resisted Qing expansion.
 These campaigns drained the treasury but established the emperor's control of the military and military finance.